-The number of gardeners and groundspeople in employment fell slightly from 2006 to 2013.
-Employment numbers are projected to grow for the next few years, and then be relatively stable.
+The number of gardeners and groundspeople in employment rose slightly from 2006 to 2013.
+Employment numbers are projected to be relatively stable for the next few years.

 Gardeners and groundspeople usually work for public bodies that owns parks and sports fields or for individuals or families who want help in their own gardens.

 *Three years after completion of L4 Certificate - Horticulture & Viticulture.